DanPendragom/node-grilloApi/README.md

 ## Usage manual

-This usage manual is intended to guide and inform the user as to the correct application, operation and maintenance of the api.
+The usage manual is intended to guide and inform the user as to the correct application, operation and maintenance of the api.

 - [Routes](https://github.com/messiasGeovani/grillo-api/blob/master/wiki/ROUTES.md)